 See for yourself: Skellig Michael, County Kerry 2.
 They left us with names

 Waterford, for example, derived from the Norse “Vadrefjord” or “Fjord of the Waters”.
 In County Kerry, Smerwick Harbour derives its name from the Norse “Smør Vick” or “Butter Harbour” (it was from here that butter was shipped to County Limerick).
 In County Down, the Vikings made countless attacks on and around Strangford Lough known to the Norsemen as “Strangfyorthe” or “Place of the strong currents”.

 See for yourself: Smerwick Harbour/ Gallarus Oratory; Waterford City; Strangford Lough

 3. They made monks flee

 Dublin and Waterford to the Vikings, it would be generous to say that their time in Ireland was peaceful.
 Take any monastic site from Clonmacnoise to Glendalough and Devenish Island on Lough Erne and you’ll find that one architectural aspect connects them all: a round tower.
 It’s widely agreed that monks used these conical buildings as bell towers, but that wasn’t all.
 During Viking raids, monks would hide both themselves and their valuable chalices, crosses and gold in the tower’s highest point.
 The Vikings counteracted this tactic by setting fire to the towers and either smoking the monks out, or burning them to death.

-See for yourself: Clonmacnoise, County Offaly; Glendalough, County Wicklow; Devenish Island, County Fermanagh; St Brigid’s Cathedral and Round Tower, County Kildare
+See for yourself: Clonmacnoise, County Offaly; Glendalough, County Wicklow; Devenish Island, County Fermanagh; St Brigid’s Cathedral and Round Tower, County Kildare 4.
+They influenced art